chris-barry/BukkitHelper/README.md

 In the code you can change the channel you would like to use (stable, beta, or development).

 # Usage
+This expects that the script is located in the root directory of your bukkit server.

 ## Run
 1. `python bukkithelper.py run`